 Online Resources for Home Learning

-The links below include other resources that you can access to support learning at home.
+See the Home Learning During Isolation page for home learning activities and resources set by class teachers in case of isolation of school closure.
+The links below include resources that you can access to support learning at home.
 Remember to regularly check and use the usual online resources such as Mathletics, MyMaths.
 Times Tables Rock Stars, Reading Eggs and Purple Mash.
 The additional websites are resources that you may find useful for home learning.

 Modern Foreign Languages (French)